 Toronto: The City Of Neighbourhoods

-At one time, where one lived in Toronto was highly dependent, not only on one's cultural affiliation, but also one's social standing; the location and type of shelter you inhabited was pre-determined by fairly strict societal norms.
+At one time, where one lived in Toronto was highly dependent, not only on one's cultural affiliation but also one's social standing; the location and type of shelter you inhabited were pre-determined by fairly strict societal norms.
 Single people rented rooms as lodgers or lived in their place of birth in multi-generational households until they married and bought their first house.
 Houses were (nearly) the only dwelling type for ownership available until the 1980s.
 In Toronto - our beloved "City of Neighbourhoods" - most of what was constructed south of St. Clair Avenue during the late 1800s thru 1920s was built of the simplest pedigree.
-Brick and frame constructed two storey row homes, two and half storey semis, and detached working class cottages dot most of our inner city streets.
+Brick and frame constructed two-storey row homes, two and a half storey semis, and detached working-class cottages dot most of our inner-city streets.
 With the exception of The Annex, Rosedale, Riverdale/Playter Estates and pockets of the central west end - like Palmerston, Dufferin Grove, Beaconsfield Village and Parkdale - the majority of our housing wasn’t constructed for the affluent, but for the working and merchant classes immigrating to the city.
 And in the early suburbs - fanning the central core - the housing stock continued to be built for different levels of affluence.
-There were also instances where, as in this piece written by John Lorinc, 'Restrictive Contracts And Bigotry Lingered In Toronto Real Estate' attempts were unsuccesful to segregate cultures.
+There were also instances where, as in this piece written by John Lorinc, 'Restrictive Contracts And Bigotry Lingered In Toronto Real Estate' attempts were unsuccessful to segregate cultures.

 Toronto Real Estate Through the Years